Schedule for 2022 Quantum Bang

 Q: Is constructive criticism (con crit) allowed from readers?

 A: No. If you’re okay with con crit, you’re welcome to allow it wherever else you post it, but we want the challenge site to be a positive environment.
 We will allow respectful, polite questions that are not thinly veiled critique, but please never feel like you must reply to a question.
-It would be helpful to have your author profile info filled out with where else your work can be found if it can be found elsewhere.
+It would be helpful to have your author profile info filled out with where else your work can be found as that is the most common question.

 Q: Will the schedule ever change?